• Skip to content

 Component Communication

-1. Passing data to child component
+2. Passing data from Parent to child component

-2. Passing Data to Parent Component
+3. Passing Data from Child to Parent Component

 Component Life Cycle Hook